 US ROAD TRIP 2018Bite-sized USA.

-“It may not be as epic in scale as what’s gone before, but this stateside jaunt will be epic for other reasons, least of all the company.
-US Road Trip 2018 will be a bite-sized US family affair.”
+“It may not have been as epic in scale as what’s gone before it, necessitating the omission of the word ‘epic’ from the road trip title, but this stateside jaunt was epic for other reasons, least of all the company.
+US Road Trip 2018 was a bite-sized US family affair.”

 US Road Trip 2018 Introduction

 Here we go again.
 We hadn’t initially planned a 2018 US Road Trip, hadn’t planned on adding to the 16,634 odometer miles clocked over the course of the 69 days of our recent Epic US Road Trips in 2016 & 2017.
-But this little US filler is different.
-It’s kinda the same, but still different – the same in that we’ll largely be covering familiar ground, different in that we won’t be alone.
-It may not be as epic in scale as what’s gone before, but this stateside jaunt will be epic for other reasons, least of all the company.
-US Road Trip 2018 will be a bite-sized US family affair.
+But this little US filler was different.
+It was kinda the same, but still different – the same in that we largely covered familiar ground, different in that we weren’t alone.
+It may not have been as epic in scale as what’s gone before it, necessitating the omission of the word ‘epic’ from the road trip title, but this stateside jaunt was epic for other reasons, least of all the company.
+US Road Trip 2018 was a bite-sized US family affair.

 – Lonely Planet